Chicken Caprese Skillet

 • Oil: any neutral flavored oil works great for browning the chicken.

-• Cherry Tomatoes: I recommend slicing the cherry tomatoes in half to make them into the perfect bite size.
+• Cherry Tomatoes: I recommend slicing the cherry tomatoes in half to make them into the perfect bite-size.

 • Basil Pesto: I like to use basil pesto to give the Chicken Caprese Skillet some extra basil flavor, but you can also swap it out for dried basil or additional fresh basil leaves if preferred.
+Fresh pesto or store-bought pesto is perfect!

 • Honey: adds just the right amount of sweetness to the glaze.